mmoreram/BaseBundle/README.md

 As you can see, your extensions will require the bundle itself as the first and only construct parameter.
 Check the configuration chapter to know why.

-Important, if your bundle is not using any extension, use this method as well with a null return.
-Otherwise, even if you don't have any class inside the DependencyInjection folder, your framework will look for something.
+Even this is the default behavior you can be more explicit and overwrite this method to define that your bundle is not using any extension.
+That will help you to comprehend a little bit more your bundle requirements.

 ```php
 use Symfony\Component\HttpKernel\Bundle\Bundle;